telerik/blazor-docs/knowledge-base/catch-all-exceptions-globally.md

 To do so, wrap the existing content in an `ErrorBoundary` component.
 It will render error UI when unhandled exceptions are thrown.
 The application continues to function normally, but the error boundary handles the exception in the affected component.

-`ErrorBoundary` can be wrapped around any Blazor component or around the `@Body` element in the MainLaout.razor, so it catches all exceptions globally.
+`ErrorBoundary` can wrap any Blazor component or the `@Body` in `MainLayout.razor`, so it catches all exceptions globally.

 ````CSHTML
 <div class="page">